The only team dynamics tool you need

 So what makes for an effective team?
 And why are high-performing teams so difficult to find?

-Here's the good news: there's a lot of great research on positive group dynamics, and what it takes to build a top-notch team.
+There's a lot of great research on positive group dynamics, and what it takes to build a top-notch team.
 Let's get a deeper understanding by digging into some of the most recent theories and frameworks.

 1. Google's Project Aristotle

-Google's goal for the research project was simple: to figure out what makes a team effective at Google.
+Consider Project Aristotle, named after the famous philosopher, who said "the whole is greater than the sum of its parts."
+Google's goal for the research project was simple: to figure out what makes a team effective at Google1.
 The researchers found five ingredients for good team dynamics.
 In order of importance, they are:

-1. Psychological safety: Nobody has all of the answers, and team members need to feel comfortable saying or doing things without risking embarrassment.
+• Psychological safety: Nobody has all of the answers, and team members need to feel comfortable saying or doing things without risking embarrassment.
 In teams with high psychological safety, each teammate is comfortable asking questions, admitting mistakes, and contributing their ideas.

-3. Structure and clarity: Teamwork shouldn't be a guessing game.
+• Structure and clarity: Teamwork shouldn't be a guessing game.
 That's why it's so important that team members understand the shared goal between them, and how their work contributes to the cause.

-2. The 5 Stages of Team Development (Tuckman Model)
+2. The 5 Stages of Team Development (Tuckman Model

 Knowing this helps leaders understand where their team currently is, as well as what they still need to do to reach a good group dynamic.
 Even better?
 All of the phases rhyme, so they're easy to remember.